-A key feature of good science, especially if you happen to adhere to a positivist world-view, is its replicability.
+A key feature of good science, at least if you happen to adhere to a positivist world-view, is its replicability.
 Simply put, it means that if our methods are sound, other researchers working on the same question should reach the same (or at least very similar) results.
 In the social sciences, however, perfect agreement between studies is rare, sometimes suspicious, and at the very least mundane.
 It seems, in fact, that the most interesting aspects of overlapping studies are the points where they differ.

 In the discussion that followed, Prof. Thomais Alexiou (University of Thessaloniki) was kind enough to share unpublished findings from a much larger project in which she was involved, which seem to be at variance with our conclusions.
 In their study, which evaluated the effectiveness of PEAP, a TEYL programme involving 800 schools across Greece, they found that parents were initially ambivalent towards such programmes, but developed positive attitudes later on.